material-components/material-components-web/docs/authoring-components.md

 The first two sections of this document describe general guidelines for how to think about building a component, as well as criteria for what makes a good component.
-Anyone interested in building components either directly for MDC-Web or as an external component that plays well within the MDC-Web ecosystem should find it useful.
-The third section talks about authoring components specifically for MDC-Web, and is best suited for those looking to contribute directly to the project.
+Anyone interested in building components either directly for MDC Web or as an external component that plays well within the MDC Web ecosystem should find it useful.
+The third section talks about authoring components specifically for MDC Web, and is best suited for those looking to contribute directly to the project.

 Note that this document assumes you are familiar with the library and its